-Spring 2022 is the official launch of the initiative, where we will support participants seeking to enhance their legal careers by matching them with a paid fellowship or connecting them with other employment opportunities.
+Spring 2022 is the official launch of the initiative, where we are supporting participants seeking to enhance their legal careers by matching them with a paid fellowship or connecting them with other employment opportunities.
 For participants actively pursuing law school, LSAT support will be provided by a law firm partner.

 To be eligible, you must:

 - Reside within New York City

 - Have been formerly incarcerated

 - Demonstrate a genuine interest in working in the legal field.